An Idyllic Summer Escape on Orcas Island, Washington

 When to Go

 Orcas comes alive in the warm summer months.
 Although it never feels truly overrun, vacation traffic hits peak levels mid-June through August.
-Shoulder season — late April and May, very early June, and September — brings lighter crowds and reliably pretty weather.
+Shoulder seasons — late April and May, very early June and September — bring lighter crowds and reliably pretty weather.
 The San Juans lie in the rain shadow of the Olympic Mountains, meaning that they see less precipitation than other points nearby (we had four full days of sunshine and blue sky).
 This is the Pacific Northwest, though, so pack that waterproof jacket just in case.

 Where to Stay

-The island has only a handful of hotels and resorts, most notably the Outlook Inn and Rosario Resort & Spa.
+The island has only handful of hotels and resorts, most notably the Outlook Inn and Rosario.
 We opted for a vacation rental in downtown Eastsound and loved the location — it’s nice being just a couple of minutes’ walk away from the best shopping and dining as well as basic services.
 The tradeoff is that staying in town comes with a slight amount of noise and bustle; for true tranquility, book a property farther afield.
-CB!
-Family Vacation Advisors can help you choose the right rental from a vetted portfolio.
+Our CB!
+Travel Advisors can help you book a hotel or choose the right rental from a vetted portfolio.

 Relevant Links: